LenardOng/Reading-List/MOOC_Reviews/In_Progress/DL_Coursera.md

     + More time spent on vectorisation - How it works and its structure
     + Updated with newer and more trendy activation functions
 + Deep Neural Networks
-    + More focus on matrix dimension consistency (Usually handled by the deep learning library, but good for understanding)
+    + Lots of focus on matrix dimension consistency (Usually handled by the deep learning library, but good for understanding)
-    +
+    + Implementing a vectorised form of backpropagation with generalised functions for scalable code

 ## Improving Deep Neural Networks: Hyperparameter Tuning, Regularisation and Optimisation